James Proche: Baltimore Ravens

 At the 2020 NFL Combine, Proche ranked fourth overall in the bench press with 20 repetitions and 14th in the 20-yard shuttle with a time of 4.40 seconds.
-Proche was selected in the sixth round with the 201st overall pick in the 2020 NFL Draft by the Baltimore Ravens.
+Proche was selected in the sixth round with the 201st overall pick in the 2020 NFL draft by the Baltimore Ravens.

-Proche made his NFL debut on September 13, 2020 in the season opener against the Cleveland Browns, returning two punts for 26 yards.
+Proche made his NFL debut on September 13, 2020, in the season opener against the Cleveland Browns, returning two punts for 26 yards.
 In Week 11, Proche caught his first pass of the season for a 14 yard gain during a 24–30 overtime loss to the Tennessee Titans.
 He was placed on the reserve/COVID-19 list by the team on December 16, 2020, and activated three days later.
+He was named to the PFWA All-Rookie Team.